giovannipizzi/aiida-node-shell/README.md

 This is facilitated by a very fast interface.
 Indeed:

 - nodes are pre-loaded and multiple commands act by default on the "current node"
-- tab completion if *very* fast (ms vs a few hundresd of ms in `verdi`, since the database environment and connections are setup only once when starting the shell.
+- tab completion is *very* fast (ms vs a few hundresd of ms in `verdi`, since the database environment and connections are setup only once when starting the shell.
 - tab completion is more customisable, e.g. showing the type of incoming/outgoing links together with the value to complete when inspecting links (commands `in` and `out`), or can properly browse directory and files